Champagne Ruinart - Brut R de Ruinart

 About the estate:

-The first Champagne house, founded in 1729, enjoys an excellent reputation in France thanks to its remarkable work in marketing and in developing the style and identity of its wines.
-The emphasis is on Chardonnay, fine reduction on lees and creaminess for wines that are a hit with customers who are very attached to the brand.
+Founded in 1729, this leading Champagne house enjoys an excellent reputation in France thanks to its outstanding work in marketing as well as in the style and identity of its wines.
+The focus is on Chardonnay, fine aging on the lees, and a creamy texture, resulting in wines that strike a chord with a clientele deeply loyal to the brand.
 Under the leadership of Frédéric Panaïotis, the cellar master, the wines have gained in purity and precision.
-The champagnes presented this year confirm a return to the right dosages, precise maturity and greater complexity.
+The champagnes presented this year confirm a return to balanced dosages, precise maturity, and greater complexity.

 Wine Spectator